hellerve/blog/wip/Scheme_Macros_I:_Modules.md

 to the original name.
 That's not very interesting, but reduces code duplication by a lot.

 What do we have to do for the renaming case then?
+If we look at the API for `import` from Figure 2 again, we realize that there are basically two cases: either we want to import everything from a module or a specific function.
+We can distinguish between those two cases by checking whether the symbol contains a colon, since this character is reserved as a separator between module and function names<a href="#2"><sup>2</sup></a>.

+Updating our skeleton to reflect our new insights, we end up with:

 ## Recap & Outlook